Are Deep Speech Denoising Models Robust to Adversarial Noise?: Background

 \textbf{Over-the-air attacks.} In an over-the-air attack, the adversarial perturbation is distorted by the room's acoustic characteristics and received through a microphone.
 As these distortions are assumed to be applied equally to all audio, this is generally simulated by applying the given RIR to the perturbation $\delta$ as well as speech $y$ and background noise $b$ \citep{qin2019imperceptible, schönherr2020imperiorobustovertheair}.
-For example, the untargeted attack becomes the problem of finding

-where $D^*$ is all perturbations that are imperceptible after \textit{all} audio, including the perturbation, is convolved with $r$.
+For example, the untargeted attack becomes the problem of finding \( \delta^* \in \argmax_{\delta \in D^*(x)} \mathcal{L}\left( f(r*(y + b + \delta)), y \right), \) where $D^*$ is all perturbations that are imperceptible after \textit{all} audio, including the perturbation, is convolved with $r$.